-where the inequality follows from the hypothesis that the team problem is convex on ${\bf \Gamma}$ and the last equality follows from exchangeablity of the team problem.
-This implies that $\underline{\tilde{\gamma}}_{T}^{*}$ is team optimal and the dynamic team is symmetrically optimal. \end{proof} Examples will be given in Section \ref{sec:3a} where Theorem \ref{the:3.1} can be applied.
-Here, we present the result for the class of problems that admit a static reduction (see \cite[Section 3.7]{YukselBasarBook}, \cite [Section 1.2]{YukselSaldiSICON17}, \cite{ho1973equivalence, wit88}). \begin{lemma} Consider a dynamic team problem with a symmetric partially nested information structure (see Definition \ref{def:s}) which admits a static reduction.
-Under Assumption \ref{assump:3.1}, and Assumptions (a), (b), (c) of Theorem \ref{the:3.1}, if the cost function is jointly convex on $\underline{u}^{ 1},\dots,\underline{u}^{N}$ $\mathbb{P}$-almost surely, then the team is symmetrically optimal. \end{lemma} We note that here by symmetry we mean symmetry across the decision makers. \begin{proof} The proof follows from Theorem \ref{the:cp}(iii) and Theorem \ref{the:3.1} since the team is convex on ${\bf \Gamma}$. \end{proof} It follows that if a static reduction of an exchangeable, symmetrically optimal, dynamic team exists, then it is exchangeable and symmetrically optimal.
+\begin{lemma} Consider a dynamic team problem with a symmetric partially nested information structure (see Definition \ref{def:s}) which admits a static reduction.
+Under Assumption \ref{assump:3.1}, and Assumptions (a), (b), (c) of Theorem \ref{the:3.1}, if the cost function is jointly convex in $\underline{u}^{ 1},\dots,\underline{u}^{N}$ ${P}$-almost surely, then the team is symmetrically optimal. \end{lemma} We note again that here by symmetry, we mean symmetry across the decision makers. \begin{proof} The proof follows from Theorem \ref{the:cp}(iii) and Theorem \ref{the:3.1} since the team is convex on ${\bf \Gamma}$ under the static reduction which is equivalent to the dynamic problem. \end{proof}

+Hence, it follows that if a static reduction of an exchangeable, symmetrically optimal, dynamic team exists, then it is exchangeable and symmetrically optimal.